AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 U0140 Quick Answer

-U0140 points to a BCM communication dropout, not an automatic BCM failure.
-Start by confirming the BCM appears on the scan tool network list, then verify BCM power/grounds and the network wiring at the BCM connectors.
+U0140 points to lost communication with the body control module, not an automatic BCM failure.
+Check whether the BCM appears on a full network scan first, then verify BCM power, ground, and network circuit integrity.

 What Does U0140 Mean?